Olena1788/first-project/TESTING.md

 The [W3C validator](https://validator.w3.org/) was used to validate the HTML on all four pages of the website.
 No errors or warnings were found on html pages.

 The [Jigsaw W3](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
-All the  errors on CSS validation were related to [Font awesome](https://fontawesome.com/v6.0/icons).
+No errors were found on css page.

 - [Home Page HTML](documentation/testing/home-page-validation.png)
 - [Gallery Page HTML](documentation/testing/gallery-page-validation.png)